-Type of Event Interface Method An HTTP session is activated. javax.servlet.http.
-HttpSessionListener sessionCreated() An HTTP session is about to be passivated. javax.servlet.http.
-HttpSessionListener sessionDestroyed() An attribute is added. javax.servlet.http.
-HttpSessionAttributeListener attributeAdded() An attribute is removed. javax.servlet.http.
-HttpSessionAttributeListener attributeRemoved() An attribute is replaced. javax.servlet.http.
-HttpSessionAttributeListener attributeReplaced()
+Type of Event Interface Method An HTTP session is activated. javax.servlet.http.HttpSessionListener sessionCreated() An HTTP session is about to be passivated. javax.servlet.http.HttpSessionListener sessionDestroyed() An attribute is added. javax.servlet.http.HttpSessionAttribut eListener attributeAdded() An attribute is removed. javax.servlet.http.HttpSessionAttribut eListener attributeRemoved() An attribute is replaced. javax.servlet.http.HttpSessionAttribut eListener attributeReplaced()

-Note: The Servlet 2.5 specification also contains the

-javax.servlet.http.HttpSessionBindingListener and the javax.servlet.http.HttpSessionActivationListener interfaces.
+Note: The Servlet 2.5 specification also contains the javax.servlet.http.HttpSessionBindingListener and the javax.servlet.http.HttpSessionActivationListener interfaces.
 These interfaces are implemented by objects that are stored as session attributes and do not require registration of an event listener in web.xml.
-For more information, see the Javadocs for these interfaces.

-Servlet Request Events
+11.4 Servlet Request Events

-The following table lists the types of Servlet request events, the interface your event listener class must implement to manage state across the lifecycle of servlet requests and the methods invoked when the request events occur.
+The following table lists the types of Servlet request events, the interface your event listener class must implement to manage state across the life cycle of servlet requests and the methods invoked when the request events occur.